juntao/arenztopia/content/Living.md

 Dripping Cone Employee ($$$) is a very sought-after job.
 It requires a medium amount of training just, how to clean the ice cream machine, how to talk to customers and other basics.
 It pays 400,000 Arenzos a year.
 If you like ice cream, talking to people an much more, sign up at [DC.com](DC.com)

+Teacher ($$$) is a very respected job.
+Unlike in many countries, teachers in Arenztopia are well paid.
+700,000 a year on average.
+It does require a few years of college and 1 year of teacher shadowing.
+You will follow a teacher and help him/her around the class.
+You can sign up at [TeachAZ.com](teach.com)